 What to do when your season is coming to a close?
 How do you prepare for the upcoming season?
 In order to begin the new season, you’ll need to archive your outgoing season.
 Archiving saves your season data as an archived copy and then creates a fresh, blank season for you to work with.
 You can still go back and access your archived season(s) with limited functionality, and you can always send messages out in an archived season.

 It's important to think ahead and understand the available archiving options, and what the outcomes of each are.
 TeamSnap for Clubs and Leagues has three different archive options with different options for carrying data to your new season, and situations where they are best applied.
-Learn all about archiving a season.

 Support Contact Options